 Always be aware of the type of CBD products you’re choosing, since THC can sometimes be a component.
 Check out the three main types of CBD products you’ll come across:

 Full Spectrum CBD

-Products that are labeled as “full spectrum” contain all of the compounds found in cannabis, including THC.
-CBD hemp flower is full spectrum.
+Products that are labeled as “full spectrum” contain all the compounds found in cannabis, including THC.
+CBD hemp flower is a full spectrum.
 CBD oil can be full spectrum as well, although there are other variations.
-This is a popular choice for CBD consumers because the combination of cannabinoids, terpenes, and flavanoids produces what’s known as the “entourage effect.”
+But full spectrum CBD oil is a popular choice for CBD consumers because the combination of cannabinoids, terpenes, and flavonoids produces what’s known as the “entourage effect.”